Oct

 To begin, we purchased a tent and a folding table, some $2 frames, and our site at the local crafts festival “Art on the Water.”

 (Aside: Although it’s ideal to find a free local crafts festival, it’s not realistic.
 Just choose wisely.
 Don’t rush into any.
-Research local crafts festivals in your area, and select the one that would best suit your style as well as your budget.
+Rereplacement local crafts festivals in your area, and select the one that would best suit your style as well as your budget.
 It’s an investment into your brand, so it’s probably tax-deductable as well [but don’t quote me on that]).

 So, after the hardware, the real work for this local crafts festival began.